MicrosoftDocs/Dynamics-365-Operations.ja-jp/articles/dev-itpro/financial/dimension-entry-control-dialog-support.md

     dimDefaultingController.loadValues(dimensionAttributeValueSetId);

 <span data-ttu-id="d1860-107">現在のリリースでは、このコードは次のように変換されます。</span><span class="sxs-lookup"><span data-stu-id="d1860-107">In the current release, this code would be converted to:</span></span>

+    //When you create a dialog
     DialogField dimensionEntryField;
     DimensionEntryControl dimensionEntryValues;
     dimensionEntryField = DimensionEntryControlBuild::addToDialog(dialog, classstr(LedgerDimensionEntryController));

-    dimensionEntryValues = dimensionEntryField.control();
+    //These lines should be executed after the dialog form is created (for example on “dialogPostRun()” or “postRun()”) dimensionEntryValues = dimensionEntryField.control();
     dimensionEntryValues.parmNonActiveValueErrorTolerance(ErrorTolerance::Error);
     dimensionEntryValues.parmDisplayValues(true);